asalber/asalber.github.io/statistics/exercises/probability.md

 ## Exercise 1
 Construct the sample space of the following random experiments:

-1. Pick a random person and measure the gender and whether she or he is smoker or not.
+1. Pick a random person and record the gender and whether she or he is smoker or not.
-2. Pick a random person and measure the blood type and whether she or he is smoker or not.
+2. Pick a random person and record the blood type and whether she or he is smoker or not.
-3. Pick a random person and measure the gender, the blood type and whether she or he is smoker or not.
+3. Pick a random person and record the gender, the blood type and whether she or he is smoker or not.

 ## Exercise 2